NicHub/stewart-platform-esp32/doc/hexapod-kinematics.md

 $$

-And the squares of the length of the vectors are :
+And the squares of the length of the vectors are:

 $$
 \boxed{